0xTCG/vectron/README.md

 Vectron is based on [Codon](https://github.com/exaloop/codon), an ahead-of-time Pythonic compilation framework.

+## Beneath the Hood

+Vectron starts by analyzing all functions with decorators starting with the `@vectron` decorator that contain a single instance DP kernel (this kernel function is decorated with ‘@vectron_kernel’).
+For each such kernel, Vectron generates a new procedure that takes a list of instances as input and performs a set of specific operations in parallel on these instances.

+Kernel analysis begins by dividing the kernel function into four major blocks.
+The first block — **initialization block** — deals with the creation and initialization of a DP matrix.
+Vectron considers anything before the main set of `for` loops as a part of the initialization block.
+The second block — **loop block** — is the core part of a DP method responsible for populating the DP matrix.
+It consists of a series of nested `for` loops and a DP recurrence.
+DP recurrence is considered as a **recurrence block**.
+Vectron assumes that everything within the innermost `for` loop is a recurrence block.
+Finally, the **aggregation block** aggregates and returns the final result from the calculated matrix.
+Vectron treats anything after the iteration block as the aggregation block.

+### Recurrence analysis

+The main Vectron analysis pass consists of identifying and analyzing the iteration and recurrence blocks within a DP kernel.
+The pass begins by detecting a block of the nested for loops within the function.
+Once found, Vectron identifies the iteration behavior by extracting `start`, `step`, and `stop` bounds of each loop.
+Typically, `stop` is a constant or the length of an instance (e.g., string) plus or minus a constant, while the `start` and `step` values are constants.
+However, Vectron supports more complex custom ranges within the innermost loop.
+One example of this is the banded Smith-Waterman algorithm that only populates `M` within a diagonal band of a certain, user-defined length.

+Once the loop range values have been identified, the pass moves on to the recurrence within the innermost `for` loop.
+There, it analyzes the recurrence expression and replaces it with the vectorized equivalent; in the case of SIMD, Vectron uses the `Vec` type and the associated SIMD intrinsics from Codon's SIMD library.

+A recurrence expression is any expression that minimizes or maximizes something via `min` or `max` operator.
+This expression is itself composed of various subexpressions that are typically arguments to the `min`/`max` operators.
+Vectron vectorizes these subexpressions that are either (1) constants, (2) arithmetic operations on top of a previously calculated DP matrix value, (3) `max` operators + ‘store’ (assignment) operator (by calling a function decorated with `@vectron_max`), (4) comparator function (which can be a ternary operator or a call to a comparator function decorated with `@vectron_cmp`), or (5) an arithmetic combination of previous expressions.

+Upon analyzing the loop block, Vectron instantiates a separate loop block that iterates over a set of instances and auto-vectorizes the recurrence to perform each step in a data-parallel manner through either SIMD or SIMT (GPU) strategy.

+### Initialization and aggregation

+Vectron treats any code before the main loops as the initialization block where the DP matrices are built.
+The user can build one to three different matrices in this block through conventional methods.
+Vectron will attempt to vectorize the initialization list comprehensions if possible; if not, it will build matrices as-is.
+Following the initialization, Vectron will identify the DP matrices and translate them to a semi-3D cache-friendly vectorized structure that will be used by the vectorized kernel.

+The aggregation block typically contains a return statement that can be easily vectorized.
+In some instances, this block can contain a more complex set of statements or call a special `aggregation` function (decorated with `@vectron_bypass`, which performs additional operations on top of the final matrix score (e.g., `z-drop` score processing implemented by many Smith-Waterman methods).
+Aggregation functions are also vectorized whenever possible.

+### Scheduling

+Finally, Vectron integrates previous steps into a scheduler function that processes sequence pairs and dispatches them to the vectorized kernel (decorated with `@vectron_scheduler`).
+Currently, Vectron's scheduler groups together pairs into blocks that are all to be executed in a data-parallel fashion.
+Typically, the scheduler groups `n` pairs into `n/v` blocks, where `v` is the maximum parallel throughput (e.g., `v` is 16 for 256-bit AVX2 vectors that contain packed 16-bit integer values).
+Each block will form a 3D structure that will be handled by the vectorized kernel.

 ## Installation

 Before building and using Vectron, please ensure that you have the following prerequisites: